KevGary/kevgary.github.io/_posts/2015-12-24-introduction-to-postgreSQL.markdown

 categories: tutorials
 ---
 ##Overview
 This is an introduction intended to get a Mac OS X user off the ground and running locally with PostgreSQL.
-Included is how to install postgres, connect to the psql] q interactive terminal, set up a new user/password, create and delete databases, as well as how to create, update, and delete tables and table content.
+Included is how to install postgres, connect to the psql interactive terminal, set up a new user/password, create and delete databases, as well as how to create, update, and delete tables and table content.

 ##Getting Started
 Let's download [PostgreSQL](http://www.postgresql.org/download/macosx/) on your machine.